Decreasing subsequences and Viennot for oscillating tableaux: Oscillating Viennot diagrams and patterns

 Our colors are {\textbf{red}} $<$ {\textbf{orange}} $<$ { \textbf{green}} $<$ {\textbf{blue}} ($< \cdots$).

 \end{example}

-\begin{prop} The assignment $\mathcal{M} \mapsto V(\mathcal{M})$ is a bijection between matchings and up-down Viennot diagrams. \end{prop} \begin{proof} An up-down Viennot diagram is uniquely determined by the $\bullet$ markings (the locations of the $c_1$-colored outer corners) and the $\times$ markings.
+\begin{prop} The assignment $\mathcal{M} \mapsto V(\mathcal{M})$ is a bijection between matchings and oscillating Viennot diagrams. \end{prop} \begin{proof} An oscillating Viennot diagram is uniquely determined by the $\bullet$ markings (the locations of the $c_1$-colored outer corners) and the $\times$ markings.
 These determine, and are determined by, the matching word. \end{proof}

 We now arrive at our generalization of Proposition \ref{prop:corners}.